tgvashworth/tgvashworth.github.io/_posts/2016-06-27-twitter-search-query-parser.md

 })
 ```

 > It's possible that "disallowing" certain nodes is not the correct approach: if a new type were added to the library, the developer would immediately have to disallow it.
 It seems the better approach would be to explicitly *allow* supported node types.
-Another possibe area of improvement.
+Another avenue for improvement.

 ### Testing strategy

 I also want to make a quick note about the way this library is tested as the technique it might be useful for others.

-As the goal was to have reversible parsing (`query -> parse -> (simplifly ->) stringify -> query`), I tested it by checking that each test case against itself as well as the expected values:
+As the goal was to have reversible parsing (`query -> parse -> (simplify ->) stringify -> query`), I tested it by checking that each test case against itself as well as the expected values:

 ```js
 testCases.forEach(([name, rawQuery, expected]) => {